 The practice had a programme of clinical audit that was used as part of the process for learning and improvement.

-These included audits for infection control, clinical record keeping, waiting times, consent processes and X-ray quality.
-Audits were repeated at appropriate intervals to evaluate whether or not quality had been maintained or if improvements had been made
+These included audits for infection control, clinical record keeping, waiting times, instrument processing, waste management, and X-ray quality.
+Audits were repeated at appropriate intervals to evaluate whether or not quality had been maintained or if improvements had been made.